-The current activities are aimed at restricting further spread of the disease while an industry management plan is developed.
+The current activities are aimed at restricting further spread of the disease while an industry management plan is under development.

 A Control Area has been declared for the whole of Tasmania under the Animal Health Act 1995.
 This enables a risk-based movement permit system to operate limiting the movement of oysters and animal materials and conveyances used in the production of oysters to areas of similar or higher risk.
 Movement of oysters for human consumption within Tasmania is not restricted as POMS does not affect humans.

 Oysters Tasmania has been very proactive in assisting with communicating with their members and supporting control measures.

-Biosecurity Tasmania has responded to the initial outbreak and contributes to ongoing disease management by:
+Biosecurity Tasmania contributes to ongoing disease management by:

 - Establishing the disease risk status of various areas through a structured testing program.